Simplix-Softworks/SimplixStorage/README.md

 Do you want to save your config files easily and **independently** from Bukkit or BungeeCord?<br>
 Want to do more than just use simple .yml files to back up data?<br>
-Are you looking for a powerful "bukkitlike" (Very similar to bukkit config) library to store data in files?<br>
+Are you looking for a powerful "bukkitlike" (Very similar to Bukkit config) library to store data in files?<br>

 **Then this library is just right for you.**

-I was looking for a library that I could use to store data with bukkit like methods without being depended on Bukkit/BungeeCord.
+I was looking for a library that I could use to store data with Bukkit like methods without being depended on Bukkit/BungeeCord.
 But there was nothing out there so I decided to write my own library.
 Of course there are a few libraries with bukkitlike methods but no one has the features that I need.
 ThunderBolt-2 for example only supports Json files and does not support nested objects for example.